Summerfest Facility Access

 Accessible Parking and Loading Zones

-During Summerfest, passengers in personal vehicles may be dropped off and/or picked up at the South Gate.
+During Summerfest, passengers in personal vehicles may be dropped off and/or picked up near the South Gate.
 Please allow extra time during peak hours.

-For Transit Plus, passenger loading/unloading will be located at the North Gate during Summerfest.
+For Transit Plus, passenger loading/unloading will be located at the Mid Gate during Summerfest.
 More info on Transit Plus services can be found by clicking here.

 A large, private unisex restroom for families, patrons with disabilities and their companions, or anyone needing a little extra room and privacy is located in the Northwestern Mutual Community Park located near the Summerfest Mid Gate.
 The building is equipped with accessible restrooms with changing tables for babies, children, and adults requiring assistance, quiet spaces for nursing children, and three individual and wheelchair-accessible sensory rooms.
 These rooms are air-conditioned quiet rooms, creating a calm environment for children that may be overstimulated by the noise, environment, or experience.